 What Is Lemongrass Oil?

 Cymbopogon is commonly known as Lemongrass, a perennial shrub which belongs to the Poaceae family.
 This tropical shrub is a native of tropical and subtropical regions such as Indian, Cambodia, Malaysia, Indonesia, Sri Lanka, China.
 Lemongrass Essential Oil is extracted by the process of steam distillation from the stalk and leaves of Lemongrass plant.
-This oil is yellow in colour with a citrus aroma.
+This oil is yellow in color with a citrus aroma.

 Lemongrass is popularly used as a flavouring agent in cooking in Asian cuisine.
 It is widely used in many skin care and hair care products because of its beauty benefits.